MicrosoftDocs/iis-docs/iis/install/installing-iis-7/compatibility-and-feature-requirements-for-windows-vista.md

 By default, ASP.NET uses an implementation of URL Authorization that applies only to managed content.
 By removing the managedHandler precondition from the urlauthorization module, you can make it apply for all content, but there may be a performance penalty.
 Read more about [ASP.NET URL Authorization](https://go.microsoft.com/fwlink/?LinkId=78512) on the MSDN site.

 By default, IIS 7.0 and above uses an implementation of URL Authorization that applies to all content.
 This is the recommended URL Authorization implementation in IIS 7.0 and above.
-Read more about [configuring IIS URL Authorization rules](https://go.microsoft.com/fwlink/?LinkId=78496)on the Microsoft TechNet site.
+Read more about [configuring IIS URL Authorization rules](https://go.microsoft.com/fwlink/?LinkId=78496) on the Microsoft TechNet site.

 <a id="FrontPageNot"></a>